TluwaniMS/ES6-Essentials/README.md

 * `var`:

+Variables that are declared with the `var` keyword can be accessed in any scope of the file.

 -> Variables declared with `var` can be redeclared

 -> Variables defined with `var` must be declared before use